Ideosorter/ideosorter.github.io/README.md

 <br />

 ## Ideosorter 3 requirements
- - A browser that supports ECMAScript 2017, (the application requires promises, async/await and the [fetch API](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API) (all latest versions of the common browser, including chrome firefox safari edge and brave)
+ - A browser that supports ECMAScript 2017, (the application requires promises, async/await and the [fetch API](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API) (all latest versions of the common browsers, including chrome firefox safari edge and brave)

 <br />